 -Journal of Business and Market Management

-Before joining the academe in 2002, I worked at Kellogg as Head of Brand Management for Germany, Austria and Switzerland.
-I also held management positions at R. J. R. International/ JT International, GfK-Trade Research and Procter & Gamble in Germany.
+Before joining the academe in 2002, Professor Mouzas worked at Kellogg as Head of Brand Management for Germany, Austria and Switzerland.
+He held also management positions at R. J. R. International/ JT International, GfK-Trade Research and Procter & Gamble in Germany.

 Exercising power in asymmetric relationships: the use of private rules

 Rindt, J., Mouzas, S. 07/2015 In: Industrial Marketing Management.
 48, p.
 202-213.
 12 p.

 Mouzas, S., Henneberg, S.C.
 07/2015 In: Industrial Marketing Management.
 48, p.
 61-67.
 7 p.

 Networking as a process of private ordering

 Innovation in business networks the role of leveraging resources